ruszkipista/cims03-my-car/README.md

 ### Deployment on Heroku
 [Heroku](https://www.heroku.com/) is a PaaS cloud service, you can deploy this project for free on it.

-#### 7.6 Prequisites:
+#### 7.6 Prerequisites:
 - you forked or copied this project into your repository on GitHub.
-- Heroku requires theese files to deploy successfully, they are both in the root folder of the project:
+- Heroku requires these files to deploy successfully, they are both in the root folder of the project:
 - `requirements.txt`
 - `Procfile`
 - you already have a Heroku account, or you need to register one.